 Photo courtesy of Don Flowers

-The Old Louisiana State Capitol, a National Historic Landmark, is located in downtown Baton Rouge, next to the Mississippi River at 100 North Blvd. and currently houses the Old State Capitol Museum of Political History, which contains several state of the art exhibits.
-The Center is open Tuesday-Saturday, 9:00am to 4:00pm.
-Admission to the museum is free.
+Louisiana's Old State Capitol, a National Historic Landmark, is located in downtown Baton Rouge, next to the Mississippi River at 100 North Blvd. and currently houses the Old State Capitol Museum of Political History, which contains several state of the art exhibits.
+The museum is open Tuesday-Friday, 10 a.m. to 4 p.m., Saturday, 9 a.m. to 3 p.m., and admission is free.
 Contact us for further information.